 Platform winners have now emerged across each LOB (think Marketo, NetSuite, Salesforce, Workday, etc.).
 This has created the next battleground — competing within these ecosystems for horizontal and vertical technology opportunity.
 Firms are increasingly achieving business outcomes by stitching together several ISV solutions on top of the business application platform.
 This is satisfying the necessary subindustry, geography, sector, segment, and LOB customization to drive success.

 I estimate there are more than 100,000 software companies (ISVs) today around the world — up from 10,000 only 10 years ago.
 I wouldn’t be surprised, with the level of hyperspecialization new buyers are demanding, to see that number grow to 1 million by 2027.
-You may have seen a number of technology stacks for different LOBs already, but you can help shape the channel technology stack with our new Tech Tide survey.

 A channel technology stack is a group of technologies that vendors leverage to conduct and improve their partner programs, compliance, revenue, and loyalty.
 Often, the focus of channel technologies is to make difficult processes easier, measure the impact of multiple activities, and drive more efficient spending, coverage, and partner communication.
 The channel industry stack consists of 83 companies across eight operational categories.
 These companies range from Fortune 500 juggernauts such as IBM, Oracle, and Salesforce to small point-based solutions.
 Some interesting facts include: